 And, of course, do not crowd the baking pan.
 If you want things to cook well to that perfectly charred point, make sure they are well spread.

 Occasionally, toss the sweet potatoes and onions so they cook well on all sides (do this carefully, and use a pair of tongs to turn things over if you need to.)

 Hungry for more?
 Browse all our Mediterranean Recipes or our top 50 Mediterranean Diet Reicpes.

 JOIN MY FREE E-MAIL LIST for weekly meal plans and more!

 - Preheat oven to 400 degrees F, and position an oven rack in the middle

-- Place sweet potato cubes and onion pieces in a large mixing bowl.
-Add a generous drizzle of extra virgin olive oil (I used 3 to 4 tbsp Private Reserve olive oil.)
-Add salt, pepper, cinnamon and allspice.
+- Place the sweet potato cubes and onion pieces in a large mixing bowl.
+Add a generous drizzle of extra virgin olive oil (3 to 4 tablespoons) Add salt, pepper, cinnamon and allspice.
 Toss well to coat.

-- Transfer to a baking pan.
-Spread the sweet potatoes and onions well in one layer (do not crowd the pan.)
+- Transfer to a sheet pan.
+Spread the sweet potatoes and onions well in one single layer (do not crowd the pan.)

 - Visit our Online Shop to browse extra virgin olive oil bundles and all-natural and organic spices and more!

 This post originally appeard on The Mediterranean Dish in 2019 and has been recently updated with new information for readers' benefit.